Memory requests and limits on DX Cloud

-Your Kubernetes clusters on Magnolia PaaS have resource types that are allocated among all the pods and containers running on the clusters, including your Magnolia instances and your frontend instances if you have a headless project.
+Your Kubernetes clusters on DX Cloud have resource types that are allocated among all the pods and containers running on the clusters, including your Magnolia instances and your frontend instances if you have a headless project.
 In this case, resource allocation affects how well your site runs.

 There are many different resource types, but the most important are CPU and memory: